adamtow/notecuts/docs/English.md

 ▶️ The Dark Dungeon (PKS) ✋🔒
 ▶️ How Do You Feel? ✋🔒☁️
 ▶️ Retrieve Web API ☁️
 ▶️ Remote Notification 💬 How are you doing?
-Are you all free for dinner tonight?
+Are you free for dinner tonight?
 ```

 1. **The Dark Dungeon**, a [PromptKit Story](http://promptkit.com) shortcut, will not run when the device is locked.
 NoteCuts will Open the Shortcuts app prior to running the shortcut.